Jack-Daly-Eng025/my_finished_rustlang_exercises/README.md

 * This repository is to help me keep a backup of completed exercises done in Rust by following Rustlings free book/course.

-* Completed up to 87.5% of materials, including HashMaps, Modules, Generic T,  iterators and threads.
+* Completed up to 100.0% of materials, including HashMaps, Modules, Generic T,  iterators, threads, macros, clippy and conversions.